test-adams/TestHand/frontend/README.md

 After pulling, cd into frontend and run `npm install`.
 This will ensure you have all packages needed to run frontend.

 ---
+## To Run

+1 - First pull the branch to ensure you have the most recent update
+2 - cd into frontend
+3 - run `npm install`
+4 - run `npm run start`

+---

 ## Creation Info
 Frontend is a react app created using `npx  create-react-app frontend --template typescript`